Workshop instructors

 Heiko Pulcher

-The great passion of this skilled carpenter and qualified designer has always been wood and traditional craft techniques.
-Prior to joining DICTUM, he worked as a freelance writer for several magazines in the woodworking sector.
+The trained carpenter and qualified designer has always had a great passion for wood and traditional craft techniques.
+Before joining DICTUM, he worked as a freelance author for several woodworking magazines.
+In addition to his own course topics, he accompanies numerous premium courses as a translator and with a video camera.

 Workshops with Heiko Pulcher